 In the 50’s & 60’s, the Peoria Jaycees were involved in many activities in the local community.
 They were also active in the local elections by holding a forum for political candidates and giving voters rides to the polls.
 In 1950 they sponsored the National Distinguished Service Awards, which honored 10 young men from across the country for their contributions to their communities.
 One of those men that was recognized at the banquet was future president Gerald Ford.
 They also held a seat belt clinic to install 600 seat belts in cars after a bill passed that stated that cars must have 2 front seat belts.
 In 1958, wives of the Peoria Jaycees formed the Jayceettes, later changed to Jaycee Women and helped come up with ideas for projects as well as manpower.
 The chapter was recognized as the number one chapter in the State during 1956-57 and again in 1958-59.

 In 1971 the Jaycees started a haunted house which ran until 2007.
 The first haunted house almost didn’t happen.
 They found an old house and got permission from a couple they thought owned the house to “redecorate” it.
-After the Peoria Journal Star featured an article on the haunted house, they got a call from the actual owners, Commercial National Bank, who were cooperative and continues to let the Jaycees use it.
-Also, one year in the 70’s, an emergency meeting of the Peoria Jaycees was called to help save the oldest Santa Claus parade in the nation.
-Vandals had damaged and destroyed the floats.
+After the Peoria Journal Star featured an article on the haunted house, they got a call from the actual owners, Commercial National Bank, who eventually let the Jaycees use it.
+In the 70’s, an emergency meeting of the Peoria Jaycees was called to help save the oldest Santa Claus parade in the nation.
+Vandals damaged and destroyed the floats.
 The chapter dismantled and rebuilt the floats, raised funds, and manned the parade to ensure it was another successful parade.

 In 1980, “Riverfront Fireworks” began and ran for 8 years.
 The Peoria Jaycees won a national award for this event.
 In 1982, the Firecracker 5000 race started which is still one of our biggest events.
 The Peoria Chapter won top chapter in the state in 1981 and again in 1982.
 In the years of 1984-1985 the chapter grew to 102 new members mainly due to a US Supreme Court ruling saying that women could join the Jaycees.
 Lynn Demanes was the first female Peoria Jaycee.
 Karen Muskopf became the first president in 1989.

-In 1993 a new project was formed, which has turned into our biggest event, the International Beer Festival.
+In 1993 a new project was formed, which turned into our biggest event for many years, the International Beer Festival.
 Also in the 90’s the Jaycees Easter Egg Hunt became the largest egg hunt in the area.
 In 2005, the Jaycees again got into politics and hosted a mayoral debate on WEEK TV.
 In 2015 the chapter celebrated its 75th Anniversary and was declared a proclamation from the city of Peoria.
+We won chapter of the year in 2017 and continue to be one of the top chapters in Illinois.

-These are just a few highlights of the hundreds of events that the Peoria Jaycees experienced and have done for the chapter and for the community the past several decades.
+These are just a few highlights of the hundreds of events from the Peoria Jaycees and our contributions to the community.